TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/extensions/Index.rst

 ..
 First
    You may add normal rst content here.

-Here you can find documentation for third party extensions available through `TYPO3 Extension Repository (TER) <https://extensions.typo3.org/>`__.
+Here you can find documentation of extensions if available and successfully rendered.

-If you're looking for documentation of the extensions shipped with TYPO3 Core, go to the :ref:`system extensions section <System-Extensions>`.
+The url schema is docs.typo3.org/typo3cms/extensions/<EXTKEY>/<VERSION>/ and includes system extensions as well as third party extensions.

-The server tries to keep a `json file about extensions <extensions.js>`__ up to date.
-Moreover there's a manually maintained `json file about system extensions
+System extensions are shipped with the TYPO3 core.
+See the :ref:`system extensions section <System-Extensions>`.

-<systemextensions.js>`__.
+Third party extensions are available through the `TYPO3 Extension Repository (TER) <https://extensions.typo3.org/>`__.

 **Use the following form to search by extension keys.**

 ..
 Second:
    Don't do anything more!